 CalRecycle facility permits already recognize operational and size distinctions between facilities.
 Thus, local permits can be structured on a fee basis and may include form-based standards that dictate aesthetics, traffic access, parking, and signage to ensure the facility is compatible with the neighborhood's character, or performance-based standards that address how the operation is being managed.

-It is not the purpose of this toolkit to select a preference between open composting, in-vessel composting or in-vessel digestion, nor centralized and decentralized approaches, but to provide a fair and level playing field in terms of zoning and land use.
-All operation sizes and processing technologies ultimately produce a product that is valuable for the soil.
+The toolkit does not select a preference between open composting, in-vessel composting or in-vessel digestion, or centralized and decentralized approaches.
+All operation sizes and processing technologies produce a product that is valuable for the soil.
 For simplicity, in-vessel composting and anaerobic digestion facilities can be ascribed to similar land uses and given the same zoning allocations.
 The caveat being that anaerobic digestion facilities are energy production facilities and are evaluated as local renewable energy sources.

 Further Considerations on Anaerobic Digestion...